 New York, New York

-“When I attended the 2011 symposium as a fellowship recipient, I was brand new to the world of wine writing.
+“When I attended the symposium as a fellowship recipient, I was brand new to the world of wine writing.
 The symposium gave me the confidence I needed to become a real life wine writer.
-Almost a year has passed, and I still make use of the contacts I made at the symposium -- I’ll email other wine writers for advice; touch base with other bloggers to flesh out post ideas; and pitch editors.
-The past year has been incredible and the symposium played an important role in this success.
+When a year had passed I still made use of the contacts I made at the symposium -- I’ll email other wine writers for advice; touch base with other bloggers to flesh out post ideas; and pitch editors.
+The followinig year was incredible and the symposium played an important role in this success.
 So if you’re a wine writer, go to California!”

 Founder & editor, Terroirist.com